This is my live blog post covering new developments in the area of new Somatostatin Analogues and new delivery systems.

 It’s important to understand that NETs and other conditions including Cushings and Acromegaly, very often share the same hormone inhibiting drugs, thus why any development for these type of drugs is of interest to all physicians and patients in the associated conditions.

 It’s also useful to understand that many of these drugs/delivery mechanisms are driven by availability of funding and are subject to the vagaries of the market.
-One entry on the previous version of this article has been removed as the company manufacturing it went into administration (Solid Dose Injections).
+For example, one entry on the previous version of this article has been removed as the company manufacturing it went into administration (Solid Dose Injections).

 Clearly, we want drugs to be safe and the announcement is another reminder of why drugs take so long to be approved.
 Chiasma’s investigational oral octreotide uses their proprietary TPE® (Transient Permeability Enhancer) technology to facilitate gastrointestinal absorption of the unmodified drug into the bloodstream safely (i.e. it keeps the drug safe until it reaches its destination).
-Hopefully, the new trial can convince the FDA to finally approve.
-The trial is currently only Acromegaly based and details are here.
+Hopefully, the trials can convince the FDA/EMA to approve.

-This is potentially an exciting development given that both conditions use the same drugs (Octreotide and Lanreotide injections) so there is always the hope that NETs might be next in line if the capsule version is finally approved.
+This is an exciting development given that both Acromegaly and Neuroendocrine Tumours have historically had access to the same somatostatin analogues) so there is always the hope that NETs might be next in line if the capsule version is finally approved.
 However, still very early days as the company does not anticipate the release of top line date from the Phase 3 trial until 2020.
+Separate trials would be required for NETs.

 Intranasal administration of Octreotide Acetate